edgio-docs/edgio-docs/guides/production.md

 TLS certificates are issued by Certificate Authorities (CA) based on Certificate Signing Request (CSR) that they receive from you.
 Alongside the CSR the same process creates certificate's private key.
 You only need to share your CSR with CA, not the private key which you should store securely.

 The following steps describe the creation of the CSR and private key with OpenSSL.
 OpenSSL is an open-source toolkit for the TLS protocol.
 We recommend using OpenSSL because it ensures that your private key will only be stored locally on your infrastructure.
-Your CA may have more customized guides or entirely customized certification process.
+Your CA may to have more customized guides or entirely customized certification process.

 To create CSR and private key do the following: